 Bribery laws are enforced by public prosecutors.
 In the Italian legal system, public prosecutors are magistrates – not a government agency – and as judges they are independent from the executive power.
 According to Italian law, criminal action is compulsory and not discretionary, and it cannot be dropped by the public prosecutor (unless he or she assesses that no crime was ever committed and accordingly requests a dismissal from the competent judge; with respect to the corporate criminal responsibility, the dismissal is directly ordered by the prosecutor).

 Plea-bargaining is widely used in the Italian system in relation to corruption offences.
 It has to be granted by the competent judge, further to the agreement of the offender with the prosecuting authorities, on condition that the punishment agreed is not higher than five years' imprisonment.
 The law considers a plea bargain to be substantially equivalent to a conviction sentence (Article 444 of the Italian Code of Criminal Procedure), but according to case law the affirmation of guilt has a lower value because criminal responsibility was not proven in the course of a criminal trial.

-In relation to domestic bribery offences, several investigations and prosecutions, some involving foreign companies, have been conducted by Italian authorities in recent years, including the following cases.
+In relation to domestic bribery offences, several prosecutions and trials, some involving foreign companies, have been conducted by Italian authorities in recent years, including the following cases.

 i The Enipower case